When it comes to Christian relationships, guard your heart is probably one of the most common bits of advice.

 Take your time, allow your relationship to go through the necessary seasons before you allow your conversation to jump ahead.
 Because where your conversation goes…your heart will go, too.

-We always hear Christians talk about “guarding your heart”.
+We always hear Christians saying “guard your heart”.
 It’s become so cliche that I’m afraid that phrase may have actually lost it’s significance.
 God knows how fragile our hearts can be, and he begs us to take the time to protect them, to watch over them, and to take care of them.
 But guarding your heart does not come in the form of some magical process or spiritual language…it is practical, every day decisions.

 Guard your heart…because out of it, flows your entire life.
 That’s legit.